TapasKumarDutta1/ARM-Net/README.md

 ## Useage
 - Download the figshare dataset, extract the zip files and put them along with the cvind.mat in the kaggle/input folder.

-- Clone the repository, and download the weights of the trained model, put them into 'weights-cdanet' folder, you can run test.py to test the model directly after changing the weight and index.

 - To train the model run the following code: python train.py.
 Note that parameters and paths should be set beforehand